Topics covered

 Practical exercises

-Participants will work individually and in small teams on exercises to develop or review an asset management plan and linking it to a successful procurement strategy.
+Participants will work individually and in small teams on exercises to develop or review an asset management plan.
 The exercises will give participants an opportunity to present proposed strategies and work through underlying assumptions as a group.

 Delivery structure